 I’m always interested in new opportunities, exciting projects or collaborations, so please don’t hesitate to get in touch if you have something on your mind.

-Unless anything else is stated all material on this website is copyright Hedvig of Northern Light.
-Feel free to use my images as long as there’s a clear link to this website.
+Unless anything else is stated all material on this website is copyright Hedvig Opshaug, founder and creator of The-NorthernLight.com.
+As long as there are no monetary purposes involved, please feel free to use my images as long as they are credited and include and a clear link to this website.
 For publications, please contact me beforehand.
-It’s strictly not legal to use any of my copyright content for monetary purposes.
+It’s strictly not legal to use any of my copyright content for monetary purposes, or marketing material without my personal consent.